-- ½ cup warm coffee or tea (mix ½ cup hot water with 1 teaspoon instant coffee granules or 1 tea bag)
+- 1/2 cup warm coffee or tea (mix 1/2 cup hot water with 1 teaspoon instant coffee or 1 tea bag)

-- In a large bowl, sift together flour, baking soda, baking powder, salt, cinnamon, cloves, and cardamom.
+- In a large bowl, sift together flour, baking soda, baking powder, salt, cinnamon, cloves, and cardamom/nutmeg.
 Set aside.

-- In a mixer bowl fitted with the whisk attachment, whisk together eggs, granulated sugar, and honey on medium-high speed until light and fluffy, about 2 minutes.
+In a mixer bowl fitted with the whisk attachment, whisk together eggs, granulated sugar, and honey on medium-high speed until light and fluffy, 2-3 minutes.
 On low speed and with the mixer running, slowly add the oil and vanilla extract and beat until combined.
 Turn off mixer.
-Fold in (by hand) the flour mixture in 3 additions, alternating with the coffee in 2 additions, starting and ending with the flour.
+Beat in the flour mixture in 3 additions, alternating with the coffee/tea in 2 additions, starting and ending with the flour.
+Beat until smooth.
 Do not over mix.

 Pour the batter into prepared loaf pan.
 Sprinkle with nuts.
 Bake for 35-45 minutes or until a toothpick inserted into the center of the cake comes out clean.
 If the top is browning too fast while baking, cover pan loosely with aluminum foil.
 Allow cake to cool for 10 minutes, then remove from pan and set on a wire rack to cool completely.